-When providers at University of Missouri Women’s and Children’s Hospital launched the Low-Intervention Birth Program a year ago, they knew there was demand for natural childbirth services in a hospital setting.
+When providers at University of Missouri Women’s and Children’s Hospital launched the Low-Intervention Birth Program, they knew there was demand for natural childbirth services in a hospital setting.

 And, oh baby, were they right.

 In the first year of the program, more than 100 babies were delivered using few or no medical interventions.
-Lori Anderson and Laurie Rodenberg, the hospital’s certified nurse midwives, delivered more than 70 of those babies.
+The hospital’s certified nurse midwives delivered more than 70 of those babies.
 The low-intervention program is the only one of its kind in central Missouri.
-It allows women who meet low-risk pregnancy guidelines to choose between receiving prenatal and delivery care from a certified nurse midwife or one of 10 physicians specializing in obstetrics and gynecology.
+It allows women who meet low-risk pregnancy guidelines to choose between receiving prenatal and delivery care from a certified nurse midwife or a physician specializing in obstetrics and gynecology.

 Approximately 70 expectant mothers with low-risk pregnancies participate in the program at any given time.
 The popularity of the program seems to be driven by a simple concept — choice.
 Women can bring their own doulas, or birth coaches, to be part of the delivery team, and their birthing choices, often spelled out in birth plans, are respected by the hospital staff.
 They can experience a natural childbirth while having the security of delivering in a hospital.

-“We have so many people who have transferred their care from other hospitals or who have delivered here in the past, and they go on and on about how different it is this time,” Anderson says.
+“We have so many people who have transferred their care from other hospitals or who have delivered here in the past, and they go on and on about how different it is this time,” said Lori Anderson, certified nurse midwife.
 “Previously, they felt like they were told how their experience was going to be.
 Now they feel like they’re going to have a say.
 We’re putting the control back in their hands.”

 A new approach to caring for moms and babies